A woman with severe allergy

 Over-the-Counter Treatments

-• Antihistamines like cetirizine or loratadine to reduce allergy symptoms
+• Antihistamines: Things like cetirizine or loratadine are designed to stop the allergic reaction.

 Natural Remedies